 For several years this disease remained unknown to health professionals because of its particular symptomatology evoking no known etiology of neck pain.

-Today, thanks to a better knowledge of Arnold's nerve anatomy as well as the advent of themedical imaging, we know almost everything about this pathology.
+Today, thanks to better knowledge of the anatomy of Arnold's nerve as well as the advent of medical imaging, we know almost everything about this pathology.

 This article will review the role and interest of medical imaging and more particularly ofIRM diagnosis of Arnold's neuralgia.